urbanoVIII/informalpublicspace/case-studies.markdown

 Stakeholders (who?):
 <span class="yellow">YELLOW </span>

-##### Subtopic with empty rating (example)

-  * The location of each intervention is depicted in the central map.
-The country in which each case study exits will be highlighted in black, and the specific location will be shown in the text underneath the map.
   * The budget of each proposal is shown in the upper left corner of the diagram, outside the circle.
 When available, the budget will be written underneath the diagram, and the circle within the diagram will turn to black.
 A larger circle shows a larger budget in comparison to the other projects, and the same logic applies to a smaller one.
   * The date of implementation of each case study is shown in the upper right corner of the diagram, outside the circle.
 Specifically, the date will be stated underneath the calendar icon.
   * The case study’s relevance to the overall research is shown in the bottom right corner of the diagram, outside the circle.
 Similar to the area ratings, each proposal received a score from 1 to 3 in this area, which will be clearly stated both through text and through a bar diagram (in black).